RoviSys/pico-player/README.md

 # Hackathon

 ## Step 1 - Setup
 Follow the pre-requisite and setup instructions above to get your local environment configured with all the necessary software.
-Once the software is installed, clone the repository.
+Once the software is installed, clone the repository, and open VS Code (as described above).

 ## Step 2 - Lint / Testing
 Python is an interpreted language.
 This means that an interpreter reads the source code you write and runs it line-by-line, there is no compilation step.
 Python commands and code are run from command line via the `python` executable that is installed when you installed Python on your machine.
 Extra components for Python can be installed globally, or through a virtual environment (venv).
 A virtual environment is useful if you need to run different versions of Python for different reasons.
 The virtual environment enables you to configure / install dependencies LOCAL to the environment, so you don't wind up with conflicts in your global Python installation.